princedede/Q-paper/q_bands/Q_bands.md

 ### Quatre Buy and Sell (Q-BandS)

-This category operates similar to the traditional way of buying and selling crypto assets but with uniques differences and features thus:
+This category operates similar to the traditional way of buying and selling crypto assets but with unique differences and features thus:
 - Absence of a middle person or intermediary such as the case with centralized exchanges.
 - No KYC is needed.
 - Seller creates a one-time flexible account (added to the pool of sellers on the Quatre page) that absolutely belongs to them.
 Flexibility means that it can be added/listed both on centralized and decentralized exchanges for greater visibility.
 In this regards, the compatibility also matters.